Georgia secretary of state plans to replace voting equipment in county where data was breached – KION546

 Former GOP chairwoman of Coffee County Cathy Latham, who is under criminal investigation for posing as a fake elector in 2020, escorted the operatives working with former Trump lawyer Sidney Powell through the front door of the elections office on January, 7, 2021, CNN has previously reported.

-Latham has said she was not “personally involved” in the breach, but he new footage appears to undercut her claims.
+Latham has said she was not “personally involved” in the breach, but the new footage appears to undercut her claims.

 The-CNN-Wire